 - A highly trained team of specialist support staff. - Training and oversight by a qualified nurse. - A varied range of community, leisure and social activities. - A person centred, tailored approach. - Creative ways to enhance communication. - Dance, sensory drama, art and music to encourage self-expression. - Accessible minibuses for outings and day trips. - Modern accessible equipment and facilities.

-Working closely with service users and their families, social care and health professionals, we respond to the needs of every person who comes to us, whatever their disability.
+Working closely with service users and their families, social care and health professionals, the Charity responds positively to the needs of every person who comes to us, whatever their disability or need.